Asbestos Exposure in Nebraska

 Western Mineral Products

 A mineral processing conglomerate, W.R.
 Grace, has many sites all around the United States.
-Western Mineral Products is their location in Omaha, Nebraska, and they’re a former exfoliation facility.
-They received tons of shipments of asbestos-contaminated vermiculite to that facility, and are currently under watch by the EPA as a superfund site.
+Western Mineral Products is located in Omaha, Nebraska, and they’re a former exfoliation facility.
+They received tons of shipments of asbestos-contaminated vermiculite to that facility and are currently under watch by the EPA as a superfund site.

 Schools and Other Aged Structures

 Structures made before the 1970s are at a higher risk for containing asbestos.
 The mineral was used in a multitude of items, including:

 - Roofing and siding shingles

 If you own or operate a building built before the 1970s, it could be beneficial for you to have a certified asbestos inspector come by and see if any traces of the carcinogen can be found.